Spring In Jackson Hole

 Both Grand Teton and Yellowstone National Parks open in early May – at just the right time to catch a glimpse of the emerging wildlife.
 Both parks make the idyllic day trip from our basecamp in downtown Jackson Hole.
 The entrance to Grand Teton National Park is just a short 5 miles from The Cloudveil, and although the park is open year-round, many facilities open for the summer in early May.
 The South Entrance to Yellowstone National Park opens May 13th, and is just a little over an hour’s drive north.

 Springtime indicates the emergence of wildlife from winter hibernation, as well as calving for the deer, elk and moose and migration of herds back to habitats.
 Bears are becoming more active as they get moving from winter hibernation, so your opportunity to spot these iconic mammals is pretty good.
 Our Pathfinders can help you book a wildlife tour or provide a map and recommendations on where to explore on your own.

 Spring brings some of our favorite events around town, not to mention weekly farmers markets, live music & more.
 A few iconic events you won’t want to miss:

 Old West Days – May 19 – 29, 2023

 Celebration of Western culture with a parade, family activities, rodeo, live music, local beer, and more.

-Jackson Hole Rodeo – Begins May 28, 2022 + runs through the end of August
+Jackson Hole Rodeo – Begins May 27, 2023 + runs through the beginning of September

 The Rodeo has been a part of Jackson Hole’s cowboy culture since the first settlers arrived over 100 years ago.
 Your Jackson Hole vacation would not be complete without experiencing the legendary Jackson Hole Rodeo.